Greg Abbott: Criminal justice

 In the wake of the George Floyd protests, Abbott called on candidates in the 2020 elections to "back the blue."
 In response to actions by some Texas cities to redirect funding from police to social services and emergency response, he threatened that the state of Texas would seize control of the local police departments.
 In 2021, Abbott spearheaded legislative efforts to financially penalize cities in Texas that reduce spending on police.

 In 2021, Abbott vetoed a bipartisan criminal justice bill that would have made people convicted of certain crimes before the age of 18 eligible for early parole and created panels to consider inmates' age and mental status at the time of their crimes when evaluating parole eligibility.
-He also vetoed legislation to prohibit police from using statements made under hypnosis in criminal court.
 He also vetoed an animal protection bill that would have made it illegal to chain up dogs without giving them access to drinkable water and shade or shelter.